A HISTORY OF THE POOR LAW IN ENGLAND

 In 1908 an Old Age Pensions Act gave small pensions to people over 70.
 The pensions were hardly generous but they were a start.
 From 1925 pensions were paid to men over 65 and women over 60.
 Widows were also given pensions.

 In 1911 the National Insurance Act was passed.
 All employers and employees made contributions to a fund.
 If a worker was ill he was entitled to free treatment by a doctor.
 (Normally you had to pay and it was expensive).
 If he could not work because of illness the worker was given a small amount of money to live on.
-However his family were not entitled to free medical treatment.
+However, his family was not entitled to free medical treatment.

 From 1911 workers in certain trades such as building and shipbuilding who frequently had periods of unemployment all contributed to a fund.
 If unemployed they could claim a small amount of money for a maximum of 15 weeks in any year.
 Again it was hardly generous but in 1920 the scheme was extended to most (not all) workers and they were given money for more than 15 weeks.